kokkonisd/typst-cross/src/preprocessing.typ

 // (
 //     width: 100,            // Width of the board.
 //     height: 80,            // Height of the board.
-//     next_cell_number: 42,  // Number to mark next clue-starting cell with (internal use mostly).
+//     next-cell-number: 42,  // Number to mark next clue-starting cell with (internal use mostly).
 //     cells: (
 //         (
 //             letter: "A",   // Letter contained in the cell.